vintem-backup/openbot-v02/README.md

 # Openbot
 ## Docker cluster version

-A open source bot which perform automatized operations on financial market.
+An open source bot which perform automatized operations on financial market.